2nd Lt. Henry Mortimer Knox

 Henry and the other prisoners learned of the atomic bomb from Japanese newspapers.
 He and the other men were liberated and left Japan on September 12, 1945.
 Like many of the former POWs, Henry was returned to the Philippines for medical treatment.
 While there, he was reunited with his brother, Forrest.
 It was the first time that the brothers had seen each other in three and one half years.

 Henry returned to the United States on the Simon Bolivar, at San Francisco,on October 21, 1945.
 He received further medical treatment before he returned to Janesville and married.
 He and his wife had two sons.
 Henry remained in the army and rose in rank to captain.
-When he retired from the army on October 31, 1960, he settled in Portland, Oregon where he worked as a superintendent of building services for 17 years.
+When he retired from the army on October 31, 1960, he settled in Portland, Oregon, where he worked as a superintendent of building services for 17 years.
 He retired in 1978 and spent the rest of his life in Portland.
-Henry M. Knox passed away on June 19, 2000.
-He was cremated and his ashes were interred at Willamette National Cemetery in Happy Valley, Oregon.
+Henry M. Knox passed away on June 19, 2000, and was cremated.
+His ashes were interred at Willamette National Cemetery in Happy Valley, Oregon.

 The picture at the top of the page was taken while Henry was a POW in Japan.